markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

-As with full reference links, [whitespace] is not allowed between the two sets of brackets:
+As with full reference links, spaces, tabs, or line endings are not allowed between the two sets of brackets:

 ```````````````````````````````` example